jbarrieault/protobuf-demo/README.md

 Schema evolution can be performed by using mismatching version between the go and ruby programs.

-To test forward compatibility (reading with the v2 schema, writing with v1):
+To test forward compatibility (reading with the v1 schema, writing with v2):

 `ruby read_user_v1.rb`
 `go run cmd/v1/write_user.go`

 Conversely, backward compatibility (reading with the v2 schema, writing with v1):

 `ruby read_user_v2.rb`
 `go run cmd/v1/write_user.go`

 You can observe how certain field changes such as renames are both backwards and forwards compatible!
 Additionally, added/removed fields are quietly ignored on the read side.

 Some changes, however, have unexpected results.

-Changing `email` from a `string` to a custom `Email` type appears to _almost_ backwards compatible—a v1 schema client parses without error but the `email` value contains leading characters `\n\u0016`. 🤔
+Changing `email` from `string` to a custom `Email` type appears to _almost_ backwards compatible—decoding via the v1 schema can parse without error, but the resulting value contains leading characters `\n\u0016` (🤔).
+The change isn't forward comptaible whatsoever—decoding via the v2 schema raises a parse exception.
+The behavior seems exactly opposite from what I expected.